 The secret to how cold plates work lies in their unique designs and combination of eco-friendly heat transfer methods.
 Excess heat is collected on one side of the plate, and then absorbed by the cooling fluid that flows through it.
 The fluid is transferred to a small heat sink or other cooling area away from sensitive electrical components, where it can be safely released.

-To learn more about looped liquid cooling with cold plate heat exchangers, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about looped liquid cooling with cold plate heat exchangers, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.